-- d.
+- c.
+The apparent exterior floor-to-floor height of each story of a building may not exceed 12 feet.
+Individual floors must be delineated on the building facade through the use of window placement and horizontal details. - d.
 Buildings must have at least one building projection on the front facade below the eave line.
-Building projections may consist of stoops, bay windows, covered porches, extruded entrances, and-pedestrian arcades or other approved features. - Building height is limited to 35 feet when measured from the first floor (street elevation floor) elevation to the peak of the highest ridge line.
-Cupolas or widow's walks are not considered roof and are not included in the height measurement.
-40 - e.
+Building projections may consist of stoops, bay windows, covered porches, extruded entrances, and pedestrian arcades or other approved features. - Building height is limited to 35 feet when measured from the first floor (street elevation floor) elevation to the peak of the highest ridge line.
+Cupolas or widow's walks are not considered roof and are not included in the height measurement.41 - e.
 Primary building walls must be rectilinear and simplified in form.
 Curved walls or non-90-degree corners are prohibited, except that bay projections may be allowed.